-Summary of Issues Management Plan Selected Sources and Further Guidance
+Management Plan elected Sources and Further Guidance

 The church spire and war memorial on the village green are the principal eye-catchers within the Conservation Area.
 There are views of the church between gaps in buildings and over the roofscape at various locations in and around the Conservation Area, this serving as a traditional marker of the village centre.
 Views are otherwise generally funnelled along the streetscapes, with the village green serving as a focal point at the junction of the High Street, Church Approach and Oaks Road.
 The Wheatsheaf is another landmark feature by virtue of its positioning at the corner of Park Road and Town Lane.